ofekatr/GitHub-Users-Search-App/README.md

 # Usertron

-An app for easily searching users on Github.
+An app for easily searching users on GitHub.

 ## Available Scripts